 c.
 1600, "action of adapting (something to something else)," from French adaptation, from Late Latin adaptationem (nominative adaptatio), noun of action from past-participle stem of adaptare "to adjust," from ad "to" (see ad-) + aptare "to join," from aptus "fitted" (see apt).

-Meaning "condition of being adapted, state of being fitted to circumstances or relations" is from 1670s.
-Sense of "modification of a thing to suit new conditions" is from 1790.
-Biological sense "variations in a living thing to suit changed conditions" first recorded 1859 in Darwin's writings.
+The meaning "condition of being adapted, state of being fitted to circumstances or relations" is from 1670s.
+The sense of "modification of a thing to suit new conditions" is from 1790.
+The biological sense of "variations in a living thing to suit changed conditions" is by 1859, in Darwin's writings.

 1690s, "completely skilled, well-versed," from Latin adeptus "having reached or attained," past participle of adipisci "to come up with, arrive at," figuratively "to attain to, acquire," from ad "to" (see ad-) + apisci "to grasp, attain" (related to aptus "fitted," from PIE root *ap- (1) "to take, reach," for which see apt).
 Related: Adeptly; adeptness.

 "the tip, point, or summit" of anything, c.
 1600, from Latin apex "summit, peak, tip, top, extreme end;" which is plausibly related to apere "to fasten, fix," hence "the tip of anything" (one of the meanings of apex in Latin was "small rod at the top of the flamen's cap"), and thus ultimately from PIE *ap- (1) "to take, reach" (see apt).
 But if the original notion was "point," not "top," it might go another way.
 Proper plural is apices.